Home Debt Consolidation Is a Balance Transfer Card a Good Idea?

 When Balance Transfers Don't Work for Debt Relief

-That means that, ultimately, even if you find a great balance transfer deal, if you do not exercise financial discipline in the use of your credit cards (both the old one and the one you open for the balance transfer), you may find yourself in deeper debt than before.
+While it may seem like a good strategy, especially if you're considering some of the best cash back cards or best travel cards, it can backfire without proper financial discipline.
+If you do not exercise financial discipline in the use of your credit cards (both the old one and the one you open for the balance transfer), you may find yourself in deeper debt than before.

-Because getting a balance transfer card gives you access to another line of credit, it is possible that you might be tempted to use that credit card for something other than just the transferred balance.
+Because getting a balance transfer card gives you access to another line of credit, you may be tempted to use that credit card for something other than just the transferred balance.

 You Have Other Debt Relief Options to Explore

-If you find that a balance transfer does not make financial sense and that your credit card debt is out of control, don't hesitate to consider other credit card relief options
+If you're looking to improve your credit, you need to find the right credit option.
+Considering a balance transfer does not always make financial sense, so don't hesitate to consider other credit card relief options.

 If you owe $10,000 or more in credit card debt, debt settlement is a good option to consider.
+To get more personalized credit card advice, get a personal consultation with our credit cards team and make the right move toward financial freedom.
 Call a ClearOne Certified Debt Specialist today at 866-481-1597.
 They can help you explore your options and learn how much debt settlement can save you.
-Get a free savings estimate today.
+Get a free savings estimate today!

 Topics: Debt Consolidation